bayesianbrad/Machine-Learning-and-Python-for-Beginners/week1/part1-Python.md

 conda activate <env_name>
 ```

-You should now see on the terminal/ prompt an appended to the front of the line entry: (<env_name>`), which states that you
+You should now see, appended to the front of the line entry, on the terminal/ prompt: (<env_name>`), which states that you
 are now in that given environment.
 To switch to another environment simply type the same command above and change the `<env_name>`.